We take a look at the employee and business benefits employers will see when they invest in group income protection insurance.

 More reasons to consider group income protection insurance:

 - It’s cost effective.
-The cover is typically cheaper than an individual insurance policy an employee could buy for themselves privately.
+The cover is typically cheaper than an individual insurance policy that an employee could buy for themselves privately.

 - Extra support services are often available free of charge.
 As well as proactive, early intervention services, providing ongoing rehabilitation, many policies also provide access to employee assistance programmes which offer advice, information and support to all employees in the organisation.
 This can include information about legal or financial matters, or face to face counselling to deal with a recent bereavement for example.